 In Israel, organ trafficking has not stopped despite a ban on the purchase and sale of human organs.

-Also that year, Noga Klein, explained how Israel has become a hub in the international organ trade for the past decade.
+Also that year, investigative journalist Noga Klein, explained how Israel has become a hub in the international organ trade for the past decade.

 How does it work?

-In Israel, organ trafficking has not stopped despite the 2008 Knesset law that bans the purchase and sale of human organs.
+In Israel, organ trafficking has not stopped despite a 2008 Knesset’s (Israel’s Parliament) law that bans the purchase and sale of human organs.
 Before that, courts were even more impotent.
-As a matter of fact, in a 2003 trial of members of an Israeli network of illegal organ trade, the court expressed disapproval at the prosecution’s attempt to convict the dealers because there was “no law prohibiting trade in organs.”
+As a matter of fact, in a 2003 trial of members of an Israeli network of illegal organ trade, the court expressed disapproval at the prosecution’s attempt to convict the dealers because there was “no law prohibiting trade of organs.”

-Nevertheless, it is still reported that Israelis go to poor countries in Central Asia, Eastern Europe, and Central America for kidney transplants and pay more than $100,000 to brokers who take advantage of people’s needs, paying $5,000-$20,000 per kidney.
-Of course, ill-treatment and inadequate medical care are what these donors receive.
+Nevertheless, it is still reported that Israelis go to poor countries in Central Asia, Eastern Europe and Central America for kidney transplants and pay more than $100,000 to intermediaries who take advantage of people in need (paying them $5,000-$20,000 per kidney).

 In actual fact, it is believed that Israel’s very first heart transplant was removed from a living patient without consent in 1968.
 Avraham Sadegat died two days after a stroke, and when the Israeli hospital finally turned the man’s body over to his family, they discovered that his upper body was wrapped in bandages.
 When they removed the bandages, the heart was missing.
 Weeks after the family signed a document promising not to sue, and the hospital, abided by Israeli law, admitted that his heart had been used.